Kaltsoon/react-native-material/material/2-react-native-basics.md

 Now, the Android bundle of the application will have the component defined in the _Button.android.jsx_ whereas the iOS bundle the one defined in the _Button.ios.jsx_ file.

 We earlier stumbled upon an issue with react-router-native library and Expo web browser preview.
-We can fix this issue by defining environment specific modules for web and native envinronments.
+We can fix this issue by defining environment-specific modules for web and native environments.
 Let's get started by installing the _react-router-dom_ library, which we will use in the web environment:

 ```
 npm install react-router-dom --save-dev